Hallstatt - Fairy tale village among salt mines, skulls and charm - Austria

 The salt mine

-The Salt Mine (Hallstatt Salt World) is located 1000 meters above the city and is, in my eyes, the coolest attraction in Hallstatt.
+The Salt Mine (Hallstatt Salt World) lies 1000 meters above the city and is, in my eyes, the coolest attraction in Hallstatt.
 Book a trip into the cave and wander into the underground cold.
-Dressed in overalls (against the cold and dirt), you learn all about the mine's history and get the chance to ride between the various mines in the same way that the miners themselves have done for many years - on the long, steep wooden slides.
+Dressed in overalls (against the cold and dirt), you learn all about the history of the mine and get the chance to ride between the different mines in the same way that the miners themselves have done for many years - on the long, steep wooden slides.
 It might sound a bit odd, but riding these slides is at least as much fun as Flumeride at Liseberg!

 The longest slide we rode was 64 meters, entirely made of wood and we got up to speed!
 Well worth the admission just to ride these monsters in the dark!
 The way out of the mine takes place with the help of an old mining train.
 Hold on to your hat and duck well, there's not much room to play between the walls and the train!
 The bottom line of mine is that the whole family loved it!
 There really was something for everyone – a little history, a little train and a little thrill.